nayak-rakesh/datastructure-algorithm-javascript/dynamic-programming/knapsack-problem/1-knapsack.md

 * Let's say the function named `knapsack` would return the maximum value(profit) which would take input weight array(`wt[]`), value array(`val[]`), total capacity of the sack(`W`) and length of the first two arrays(`n`).
 * When writing recursive function we first have to think about base condition.We can evaluate base condition by thinking about the smallest valid input(input should be valid)
 * In the above case we can pass zero for the capacity of the sack(`W`) and also for the length of the array(`n`).
-* If we have a sack which have capacity of zero or we have arrays without any item in it, for either of the cases we will get maximum value(profit) of zero So we can write
+* If we have a sack which have capacity of zero or we have arrays without any item in it, for either of the cases we will get maximum value(profit) of zero, so we can write
 ```js
 if(W === 0 || n === 0) {
     return 0;